 Chapter in this post:

-When selecting the televisions below, I deliberately did not list TV sets with giant displays, because most of the time you sit close to the "monitor" and then don't want a 55 inch screen in front of you - that would be like 1st row in the cinema: impressive , but unmanageable. :)
+When selecting the televisions below, I deliberately did not list any TV sets with huge displays, because most of the time you sit close to the "monitor" and then don't want to have a 55 inch screen in front of you - that would be like the 1st row in the cinema: impressive , but unpredictable. :)

 There is currently no adapter that can handle 60 Hz.
 There was once an adapter from ULTRA HDTV that supposedly was supposed to handle 4k @ 60Hz, but it didn't work for many people, so the manufacturer has obviously stopped selling it.